- COMP.CS.140

 A member function

-object that describes the new state.First, check that the game is active.
+WordGameState guess(char c)that updates the game state in accordance to the player guessing the charactercand returns aWordGameStateobject that describes the new state.First, check that the game is active.
 Throw an

-exception, if the game is passive.Compare the guessed character to the characters of the gamemaster’s word in a case-insensitive manner.
+GameStateException("There is currently no active word game!")exception, if the game is passive.Compare the guessed character to the characters of the gamemaster’s word in a case-insensitive manner.
 For example, the uppercase A and lowercase a are considered to be the same character.

 The game becomes passive, if the whole word is now revealed or the maximum number of wrong guesses has been exceeded.
 Update the value of the relevant attribute.